What is a private chef experience in Tuscany, Italy?

 When is the best time to plan a private chef dinner in Tuscany?

 Tuscany's culinary calendar shapes the answer.
 April to early June is shoulder season: artichokes, fava beans, the first wild asparagus, baby lamb at Easter, and chef availability inside 7 days at most price tiers.
 Mid-June to early September is peak: tomatoes, peaches, melon, fresh seafood on the Versilia coast, and a 7 to 14-day lead time across our network.
-Mid-September to late October is the connoisseur window — vendemmia (grape harvest), white truffle around San Miniato, porcini mushrooms, fresh olive oil from late October — and arguably the best food month of the year.
-November to March is quietest but rewarding: ribollita, peposo, wild boar ragù, black truffle, citrus from the coast, and unrushed chefs who can cook the slower regional classics that summer dinners skip.
+Mid-September to late October is the connoisseur window — vendemmia (the grape harvest, when entire wine estates work day and night for two to three weeks; some chefs can arrange a vineyard visit alongside dinner), white truffle around San Miniato (the small Tuscan hill town between Florence and Pisa whose surrounding oak woods produce one of the world's most coveted white truffles, hunted from October with trained dogs and shaved raw over pasta or eggs), porcini mushrooms, fresh olive oil from late October (the new oil is bright green, peppery and best tasted on grilled bread — fettunta — within weeks of pressing) — and arguably the best food month of the year.
+November to March is quietest but rewarding: ribollita, peposo, wild boar ragù (cinghiale slow-simmered with red wine, juniper and aromatic herbs, traditionally served over wide pappardelle pasta — wild boar are abundant in Tuscany's woods and a defining winter flavour), black truffle, citrus from the coast, and unrushed chefs who can cook the slower regional classics that summer dinners skip.
 Christmas Day, December 26, December 31 and January 1 carry fixed group surcharges set by each chef.
-Planning your stay around the Sagra del Tartufo Bianco in San Miniato (October to November) or Brunello en Primeur week (February in Montalcino) is a way to time your private dinner to a regional moment your chef can lean into.
+Planning your stay around the Sagra del Tartufo Bianco in San Miniato (October to November — Tuscany's biggest white-truffle festival, drawing hunters, restaurateurs and visitors for three consecutive weekends) or Brunello en Primeur week (February in Montalcino, when wine critics and buyers gather to taste the newest vintage straight from the barrel) is a way to time your private dinner to a regional moment your chef can lean into.

 The dinner that stays with my guests is never the most expensive one.
 It's the one where the menu reflected exactly who was at the table — the kid who hated tomatoes, the grandparent who only eats fish, the friend who came for Brunello.
 A private chef in your villa is permission to make the meal yours.
 Chef Lorenzo, Florence-based ambassador of Chef On Demand Tuscany